samboamah/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Shell, I/O Redirections and filters

-A Project done at ALX Software Engineering ALX to learn about:
+A Project done at ALX Software Engineering to learn about:
 What the commands echo, cat, head, tail, find, wc, sort, uniq, grep, tr, rev, cut do How to redirect standard output to a file
 How to get standard input from a file instead of the keyboard How to send the output from one program to the input of another program How to combine commands and filters with redirections

-Technologies
+## Technologies
-Scripts written in Bash, version 5.0.17(1)-release Tested on Ubuntu 20.04 LTS
+Scripts are written in Bash, version 5.0.17(1)-release Tested on Ubuntu 20.04 LTS
-All of the following files are executable scripts:
+All the files below are executable scripts:

 ## Filename	                Description
 0-hello_world	              Prints "Hello, World", followed by a new line to the standard output